Zubik v. Burwell: Religious Freedom Restoration Act

 The United States Supreme Court ruled in Employment Division v.
 Smith (1990) that a person may not defy "neutral laws of general applicability" even as an expression of religious belief.
-"To permit this," wrote Justice Scalia, citing the 1878 Reynolds v.
+"To permit this", wrote Justice Scalia, citing the 1878 Reynolds v.
 United States decision, "would make the professed doctrines of religious belief superior to the law of the land, and in effect to permit every citizen to become a law unto himself."
 He wrote that generally applicable laws do not have to meet the standard of strict scrutiny, because such a requirement would create "a private right to ignore generally applicable laws".
 Strict scrutiny would require a law to be the least restrictive means of furthering a compelling government interest.

 In 1993, the U.S. Congress responded by passing the Religious Freedom Restoration Act (RFRA), requiring strict scrutiny when a neutral law of general applicability "substantially burden[s] a person's exercise of religion".
-The RFRA was amended in 2000 by the Religious Land Use and Institutionalized Persons Act (RLUIPA) to redefine exercise of religion as any exercise of religion, "whether or not compelled by, or central to, a system of religious belief", which is to be "construed in favor of a broad protection of religious exercise, to the maximum extent permitted by the terms of this chapter and the Constitution".
+The RFRA was amended in 2000 by the Religious Land Use and Institutionalized Persons Act (RLUIPA) to redefine the exercise of religion as any exercise of religion, "whether or not compelled by, or central to, a system of religious belief", which is to be "construed in favor of a broad protection of religious exercise, to the maximum extent permitted by the terms of this chapter and the Constitution".
 The Supreme Court upheld the constitutionality of the RFRA as applied to federal statutes in Gonzales v.
 O Centro Espirita in 2006.